nfarnesi4/mips32/README.md

-# mips32
+# MIPS32
-32 bit mips cpu
+A 32-bit mips cpu implementation in VHDL designed for simulation